filviu/blog/content/posts/2012/2012-09-11-tentakel-on-centos-6-python-2-6.md

   - update

 ---
-You probably already know this old, unmaintained but incredibly useful software: <a href="http://sourceforge.net/projects/tentakel/" target="_blank" rel="noopener">tentakel</a>.
+You probably already know this old, unmaintained but incredibly useful software: [tentakel](http://sourceforge.net/projects/tentakel/).
 If not check it out, you might like it.

 There are two issues we need to tackle: